JulienBara/MEVN-stack-to-do-list/README.md

 ## Installation

-Have Node.js installed (I have v13.0.1).
+Have Node.js installed (tested with v13.0.1).
+Have MongoDB installed (tested with v4.2.1).

 ### API